 Sweeten the deal by drizzling a little maple syrup on top.

 - 1 cup Almond Breeze Almondmilk, Original or Vanilla

 - 1-2 cinnamon sticks

 - piece of a vanilla bean, or ½ teaspoon pure vanilla extract

 - more spices, to taste (cinnamon, nutmeg, etc.), optional

 - Rinse and drain the quinoa.

-- Place it in a small saucepan and add the almond milk, 1-2 cinnamon sticks, and a pinch of salt.
+- Place it in a small saucepan and add the almond milk, 1-2 cinnamon sticks, vanilla, and a pinch of salt.
 Bring to a high simmer, cover and reduce heat to a low simmer for 15 minutes.
 (Tip: don't walk away, if it starts bubbling, turn the heat off, give it one stir mid-cook if you need to, and resume).